 Kentucky’s Life Jacket Laws

-All boats must carry a Coast Guard-approved, Type I, II, or III life jacket for each passenger on board.
+Kentucky’s life jacket laws state that all boats must carry a Coast Guard-approved, Type I, II, or III life jacket for each passenger on board.
 Boats that are 16 feet in length and greater, excluding canoes and kayaks, must also carry one, Type IV throwable flotation device (such as a life ring).

 Children’s Life Jacket Laws